richelbilderbeek/awk_course/faq.md

 # Awk course FAQ

+## What is the goal of this repository?

+The goal of this repository is to use the 'To Awk Or Not?' materials and put it into lesson plans.

 ## Why is the course on 'To Awk Or Not?'

 This repository is based on the material of <https://pmitev.github.io/to-awk-or-not/>,